 Tom HassenboehlerFounder and Executive Director Tom’s career has positioned him at the center of many of the major energy and environmental laws and debates of the last decade.
 His interest in founding EC-MAP stems from his 15 years of experience seeking bipartisan solutions to the nation’s most pressing energy and environmental issues.
 He believes the opportunities that digitalization provides to the energy sector can help to reframe the traditional stalemate of politically-driven climate and sustainability debates into market-driven and consumer-led action.
-He most recently served as the Chief Counsel for Energy and Environment at the U.S. House Committee on Energy and Commerce under Chairmen Fred Upton (R-Michigan) and Greg Walden (R-Oregon).
-E-mail: firstname.lastname@example.org
+Tom is a partner of the Coefficient Group, and he most recently served as the Chief Counsel for Energy and Environment at the U.S. House Committee on Energy and Commerce under Chairmen Fred Upton (R-Michigan) and Greg Walden (R-Oregon).
+E-mail: email@example.com

 Cameron PrellGeneral Counsel For the past 20 years Cameron has worked in private law firm practice at the intersection of energy, environment and finance.
-He is a nationally-recognized legal expert and thought leader on energy and climate-related issues, including the development of pragmatic, market-based policies that enable private sector solutions and investment in innovative solutions to systemic problems.
+A partner of the Coefficient Group, Cameron is a nationally-recognized legal expert and thought leader on energy and climate-related issues, including the development of pragmatic, market-based policies that enable private sector solutions and investment in innovative solutions to systemic problems.
 This lens has provided a unique perspective on market-based efficiencies and political inertia, one that has highlighted the important need to redesign antiquated regulatory systems to better harness the power of competition through data transparency and digitization.

 Sean McGinnisAdvisor, Operations Sean has contributed nearly a decade to national environmental policy initiatives.
 Combining his experience in global financial services with environmental consulting, his focus is innovative and alternative approaches to critical infrastructure investment, market-based environmental solutions, and corporate sustainability.
 Sean serves as an Advisor, helping manage EC-MAP’s operations and providing strategic input to its leadership team.
-Sean previously served as Director for The Horinko Group, working with former U.S. EPA Acting Administrator Marianne Horinko, where he led the firm’s Public-Private Partnership practice.
+Sean is Vice President of the Coefficient Group, and he previously served as Director for The Horinko Group, working with former U.S. EPA Acting Administrator Marianne Horinko, where he led the firm’s Public-Private Partnership practice.
 He also previously served as International Credit Portfolio Manager for The Northern Trust Company, and Treasurer for the Water Resources Action Project, Inc.

 Christina StantonAdvisor, Strategic Partnerships and Development Christina serves as an Advisor, helping EC-MAP develop and implement partnerships and fundraising strategy.
-Christina has over fifteen years of energy and environmental policy, technology, and market expertise.
-Her background includes serving as the Director of Partnerships and Development for the Center for Clean Air Policy and the Director of Investor Relations at Natsource Asset Management.
+She has over fifteen years of energy and environmental policy, technology, and market expertise.
+Christina currently serves as an Advisor to the Coefficient Group, and her background includes serving as the Director of Partnerships and Development for the Center for Clean Air Policy and the Director of Investor Relations at Natsource Asset Management.
 Christina was also part of NextEra Energy Resource's distributed generation team originating projects across the U.S. and Caribbean.
 Earlier in her career, she provided research, project management, and policy development support for the Goddard Institute of Space Studies (at Columbia University) and the Development Bank of Japan.